scottycr/brainfrick/README.md

 The parser uses the tokenizer to check if the code has valid syntax.
 Brainf only has one instance of invalid syntax, and that is if a loop does not have a matching bracket.
 The BNF for Brainf is in the `parse.cpp` file.

 The parser has three functions.
 The function commandOperation checks if a character is a Brainf command.
-The function parse loops through the tokenizer sequentially and only calls the function command if it finds an `OPENBRACKET.
-If the function parse finds another`OPENBRACKET` while the function command is running, it will call itself recursively until it finds all matching `CLOSEBRACKET`s.
+The function parse loops through the tokenizer sequentially and only calls the function command if it finds an `OPENBRACKET`.
+If the function parse finds another `OPENBRACKET` while the function command is running, it will call itself recursively until it finds all matching `CLOSEBRACKET`s.
 If the function command does not match all brackets, it will return false.

 If the parser does not find invalid syntax, it will append all the symbols into a vector passed into the parse function.
 The last step is the cell table and interpreter.
 The CellTable class is the machine model Brainf uses.